 On behalf of the Academic Advising & Support Center, I am delighted to welcome you to the University of the District of Columbia.
-Our goal is to ensure the academic success of freshmen, sophomores, and transfer students by assisting with educational planning and decision-making consistent with personal interests, values, and goals.
-We understand that college is a time of tremendous growth, adjustment, and change and will encourage you to participate in the many programs and opportunities offered by the University.
+Our goal is to ensure the academic success of freshmen, sophomores, and transfer students by assisting with educational planning and decision-making consistent with each student’s personal interests, values, and goals.
+We understand that college is a time of tremendous growth, adjustment, and change.
+We encourage you to participate in the many programs and opportunities offered by the University.

 WELCOME FIREBIRDS…We have relocated!

 The Office of Academic Advising and Retention would like to officially welcome the newest members to the UDC family.
 The Academic Advising Center at the Van Ness Campus has been moved to a temporary location until further notice:

 Hours of Operations:

 Monday – Thursday 8:30 am to 5:30 pm